 To apply for this please complete our paper application form.

 If you're an apprentice that earns under £195 per week you may be entitled to a discount.

 The application should be completed by the apprentice and their employer.

 We will need to see evidence of apprentices salary.

 There are no discounts for empty properties which are left furnished or unfurnished.

 All households in Maidstone claiming a single person’s discount of 25% on their Council Tax are currently being checked for their authenticity.
 This is part of an on - going review to validate legitimate single person discount claims and identify and remove those being claimed in error or fraudulently.

-A 25% discount, worth a minimum of £433.81 a year, is given to anyone who claims to be living in a property on their own; currently 21,000 people in the area claim this discount.
+A 25% discount is given to anyone who claims to be living in a property on their own.
+Approximately 21,000 people in the area claim this discount.

 Checks are being carried out to see whether people are genuinely living alone, by cross-referencing with other sources of information about their household such as, but not limited to, the electoral - roll registers and financial sector information.